morganlangley98/Audio_Species_Analysis/README.md

 # Audio_Species_Analysis
 This is a user friendly guide to analysing wav. audio files for bird and bat species diversity in Jupyter notebooks.

 With the rise in easily accessable recording devices, I thought it would be great to have an easy option available for less-code minded people to analyse their files for species.
+If you are interested in monitoring for birds and bats yourself, I would reccomend using an AudioMoth https://www.openacousticdevices.info/audiomoth.

-I did not write the models, only the implementation.
+I did not create the models, only the implementation.

 # BirdNET
 The Jupyter notebooks implementation will analyse your file of audio clips and produce a CSV file of the Bird species with the "recording_id", "common_name", "scientific_name", "start_time", "end_time" and "confidence" as columns.